Building Upon Strengths, Building Our Future: A school for children with Language Based Learning Differences.

 Binyan Yisroel is pending Maryland State Nonpublic School Approval.

 Binyan is a nonprofit 501 c3.
-With the Haskama of Rabbi Moshe Heinemann and Rabbi Yaakov Hopfer Binyan will open September 2023 for its inaugural year with separate boys (4th and 5th grade) and girls (3rd grade) division.
+With the Haskama of Rabbi Moshe Heinemann and Rabbi Yaakov Hopfer.
+Binyan opened in September 2023 for its inaugural year with separate boys (4th and 5th grade) and girls (3rd grade) division.
 Binyan Yisroel is educationally supported by Shemesh, a program of the Associated as well as The Jemicy School.